mebishalnapit/creative-blog/readme.txt

 == CHANGELOG ==
 = VERSION 1.0 =
 * Font Awesome icons updated to version 4.6.3
+* Theme tags updated according to the new introduced theme tags.

 = VERSION 0.9 =
 * Styling fixes done for input types